openoms/bitcoin-tutorials/BTCPayServer/README.md

 ## Install BTCPayServer on the RaspiBlitz

-This guide will make you have BTCPayServer running on your node using the already synced bitcoin blockchain and local LND node and benefit from the backup and security features of RaspiBlitz and the stock LND.
+Run BTCPayServer on your RaspiBlitz using the already synced bitcoin blockchain and local LND node.
+Benefit from the backup and security features of the RaspiBlitz and LND.
 No added synchronization needed.

 Requirements: